Table of Contents

 Electricity meters

-Electricity meters allow the measurement of consumption, production as well as imported energy and energy fed back towards the network.
+Electricity meters allow the measurement of consumption, production as well as imported and Fed back (electricity) to the grid.

 In the case of a connection lower than 80A, Climkit provides direct electricity meters, meaning the conductor wires pass directly through the meter.

-In the case where the connection current (amperage) exceeds 80A, Climkit provides indirect electricity meters, meaning the conductor wires pass through current transformers (CT) themselves connected to the meter.
+In the case where the connection intensity (amperage) exceeds 80A, Climkit provides indirect electricity meters, meaning the conductor wires pass through current transformers (CT) themselves connected to the meter.

 • The model generally provided is the Eastron SDM630MCT meter

-CTs are chosen according to the intensity of the connection and the diameter of the conductor on which the CT will clip around.
+CTs are chosen according to the intensity of the connection and the diameter of the conductor on which the CT will be clipped around.

 Climkit provides CTs ranging from 100 A to 2000 A.